Listening is an Act of Love

 What do I mean by really listening?
 I mean that when someone else is expressing something, we listen with our entire body.
 We do not rehearse what we are going to say next.
 We do not formulate “the perfect answer” in our minds.
 We do not worry about giving a “less-than-perfect” response.
 We simply become a container for receiving the words of another person.

-Listening is a Divine Feminine skill.
-Divine Feminine energy is receptive, open.
-It is the container.
+Listening is receptive, open.
+It is a container.
 It is space.
-In a world that is dominated by masculine energy — that is, the energy of doing, achievement, and accomplishment — listening is considered a “soft skill.”
+In a world that is dominated by the energy of doing, achievement, and accomplishment — listening is considered a “soft skill.”
 There are a million trainings and workshops you can take on how to become a better speaker — how to persuade others using words, and thus to have power over them — but far fewer on how to become a better listener.

 What do I mean by “listening with our whole body?”
 It means that as we listen, we are aware of the words being spoken but we also simultaneously put our awareness on the physical sensations in our body.
 Where is the body making contact with the floor or with a chair?
 Are there areas of tension?
 We breathe into those areas.
 In this way, we make our interaction with the other person a listening meditation.